-Vicinity Map and Adjacent landmarks- The vicinity map shown in Figure PD-4 indicates the nearest landmarks and shows the adjacent other proposed reclamation project.
-To date, none of these other proposed project have been implemented yet since the Notices to Proceed (NTPs) from the PRA have not been issued yet.
+• Vicinity Map and Adjacent Landmarks

+The vicinity map is shown in Figures PD-3 and PD-4 wherein may be seen the following adjacent proposed reclamation projects.
+To date, none of these projects have been implemented since the Notices to Proceed (NTPs) from the PRA have not been issued yet.